Introducing Thematic with Susan Varty

 - We aim to use short clips from multiple guests per show, so your final airtime within the episode will be a few minutes or less.
 If you offer content that is relevant in other episodes, too, we may use your interview clips across multiple episodes.

 - During the interview, we may ask you to repeat an answer if there are audio issues or other factors in getting a quality clip.

-- Rephrase the question back to us as the start of your answer (i.e.: Q: “What is your favourite part of the job?”
-A: “My favourite part of the job is…” etc.)
+- Rephrase the question back to us as the start of your answer (i.e.: Q: “What is your number one tip?”
+A: “My number one tip is…” etc.)

 - If we are quiet on the other end of the call while you are talking don’t be alarmed!
 The call hasn’t been dropped and we promise we are listening!
 But we want the focus in each clip to be on your voice and message and not the “uh-huhs” and “okays” that happen in a normal phone conversation.

 - During the final edit your clip may be edited to remove pauses, vocal flubs, restarts, etc. in the interests of time, and to present the best audio experience for the listener.

 - Also – if you would like to write out your answers to prepare – please do, but it will be more conversational and better overall when you don’t read from your notes while recording.